What Life Is Like When Corn Is Off the Table

 Cassandra Wiselka, whose five-year-old is allergic to corn, has written about the problem of Halloween.
 Virtually all mass-produced candy contains high-fructose corn syrup.
 Her son still goes trick-or-treating, but she switches out the candy he collects with corn-free alternatives: lollipops, gummy bears, and “fancy expensive chocolate that we don’t even buy for ourselves.”
 She makes and freezes big batches of corn-free cupcakes and pizza to bring to birthday parties.
 It’s hard, she says.
 “He still gets upset at birthday parties and things where he has to have his own special food.”
 They recently had to turn down a birthday party that was moved to a pizza place last minute because they didn’t have time to make safe pizza to bring.

 Wiselka’s family moved from Germany to California when her son was 18 months old.
 He seemed to get worse after the move.
-It’s hard to say exactly why but Wiselka noticed that “in Germany, things are a lot less processed, foodwise.
+It’s hard to say exactly why but Wiselka noticed that “in Germany, things are a lot less processed, food-wise.
 At least not processed as much with things like corn.”

 “You don't realize you're carrying around this extreme sense of alertness,” she says.
 “That level of hypervigilance that you have for things that you could touch or breath in is gone.
-You're breathing air that you know is and you know the actual oxygen content of.
+You're breathing air that you know is safe and you know the actual oxygen content of.
 It's just incredibly freeing.”

 We want to hear what you think about this article.
 Submit a letter to the editor or write to letters@theatlantic.com.